mscheel/glass-mirror-nodejs-auth-demo/README.md

 Glass Mirror API using node.js Demo
 ======================================

+I forked this excellent example for usage in my upcoming book on Google Glass software development.

+See commit history for notes on what I updated and why.

+- Mark

 A brief demo showing how to authenticate and make a couple simple requests with the Google Glass Mirror API using node.js

 [Here's a blog post detailing the code contained in this repo.](http://www.recursiverobot.com/post/57348836217/getting-started-with-the-mirror-api-using-node-js)